-- ii.
-When an applicant submits a Tree Removal Permit application, they shall present either a TPP or, if a TPP is not required, a survey or plot plan identifying the trees to be removed to the City Urban Forester. - iii.
-A valid reason for removal of a Protected tree shall be included on the application. - iv.
-If on-site Standard or Legacy trees are to be used as mitigation for removal of Protected trees, the mitigating trees shall be identified on the Plan. - v.
-Heritage trees shall not be used as mitigation for the removal of Heritage trees. - vi.
-If mitigation includes replacement trees, the Permit shall include a tree replacement plan that reflects the location, diameter or caliper and placement of replacement trees.
-If payment shall be made in lieu of replacement trees, a statement of such shall be attached. - vii.
-The Tree Removal Permit shall not be issued until such time as a City Urban Forester approval has been received by the Permitting and Code Compliance Department and the required tree protection, if necessary, is in place and approved by the Planning or Permitting and Code Compliance Department. - viii.
-Such other information as may be reasonably required by the City Urban Forester. - d.
-Tree Removal Permit Approval
+- i.
+Standard or Heritage Tree Removal Permit shall be applied for and approved before removal of any Standard or Heritage tree from any real property within the City.
+An application for the removal of a Standard or Heritage tree shall be made by the owner/developer of the property on which such tree is located. - ii.
+When an applicant submits a Standard or Heritage Tree Removal Permit application, they shall present either a TPP or, if a TPP is not required, a survey or plot plan identifying the Standard and Heritage trees and trees to be removed to the City Manager. - iii.
+A valid reason for removal of a Standard or Heritage tree shall be submitted to the City Manager in writing. - iv.
+If on-site Legacy trees are to be used for mitigation for removal of Standard or Heritage trees, the mitigating trees shall be identified on the Plan. - v.
+If mitigation includes replacement trees, the Permit shall include a tree replacement plan that reflects the location, circumference and placement of replacement trees.
+If payment shall be made in lieu of replacement trees, a statement of such shall be attached. - vi.
+The Standard or Heritage Tree Removal Permit shall not be issued until such time as a City Manager approval has been received by the Code Enforcement department and the required tree protection, if necessary, is in place and approved by the Code Enforcement department. - vii.
+Such other information as may be reasonably required by the City Manager. - d.
+Standard and or Heritage Tree Removal Permit Approval

-The City Urban Forester may approve an application to remove a protected tree after determining that the tree:
+The City Manager may approve an application to remove a Standard or Heritage tree after determining that the tree:

 - i.
 Prevents reasonable access to the property; - ii.
 Prevents a reasonable use of the property; - iii.
 Is a hazard to life or property, and the hazard cannot reasonably be mitigated without removing the tree; - iv.
-Is dying or dead; - v. the restoration to sound condition is not practical; - vi.
-Insect or disease may be transmitted to other trees and endanger their health; or - vii.
+Is dying or dead; - v. the restoration to sound condition is not practical; - vi. disease may be transmitted to other trees and endanger their health; or - vii.
 For a tree located on public property or a public street or easement: - (a) prevents the opening of necessary vehicular traffic lanes in a street or alley; or - (b) prevents the construction of utility or drainage facilities that may not feasibly be rerouted. - e.
-Tree Removal Permit for Non Protected Trees - i.
-Residential and Commercial - (a) If a property owner desires to selectively remove non-Legacy tree species or Legacy tree species that are smaller than 8 inches measured as diameter at breast height (DBH), from any real property that does not require a Building Permit (is not being developed), they shall not be required to obtain a Tree Removal Permit.
-The removal of trees that are dead or dying (as documented by an arborist or landscape architect) and cannot be restored to sound condition does not require a Tree Removal Permit. - f.
+Tree Removal Permit - i.
+If a property owner desires to selectively remove non-Legacy trees or Legacy trees that are smaller than 12 caliper inches, measured as diameter at breast height (DBH), from any real property that does not require a Building Permit (is not being developed), they shall be required to obtain a Tree Removal Permit.
+The removal of trees that are dead or dying (as documented by an arborist or landscape architect) and cannot be restored to sound condition do not require a Tree Removal Permit. - ii.
+A valid Tree Removal Permit application must be filed with the City Manager and approved by the Planning Department before a property owner begins to remove trees. - iii.
+The TPP shall be prepared without items (iii), (x), and (xi) of the Tree Preservation Plan Requirements unless they are existing on the lot. - iv.
+The property shall be inspected by either a representative of the Planning Department or the Code Enforcement department.
+After said inspection the Tree Removal f.
 Inspections g.
 Tree Preservation Plan Requirements